LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/word-grid-stretch/README.md

   eeeeaaaarrrr
   ```

-After writing these little badboys, then you can think about how to combine both steps into one big badderboy.
+Only after writing these little badboys should you start to think about how to combine both steps into one big badderboy.

+Finally, you may assume that:

+* the user will always give you exactly 3 words as command-line arguments
+* that those words will all be the same length
+* that the user will provide a non-negative stretch factor

+Obviously it would be foolish to make those assumptions in real life.
+But to save time today, we don't want you to have to worry about validating the user's input.
+(But if you did decide to add validation, it would be easy for you, right? ;))

 You don't have to submit `stretchvertical.c` and `stretchhorizontal.c`.
 You only have to submit `wordgridstretch.c`